jmzue109909RobertReed/terst/README.md

 Improved performance optimization - build 584
 Added detailed comments for clarity - update 38
 Added new feature for better user experience
+Added new feature for better user experience - 215